cgoliver/Git_Talk/git.md

 ^
 > "I'm an egotistical bastard, and I name all my projects after myself.
 First 'Linux', now 'git'." - Linus Torvalds ^
-* git is now the most widely used VCS
+* git is now the most widely used VCS in the world.
 	- Google
 	- Netflix
 	- Facebook